 Called a “labor sling,” the birthing aid is a soft ribbon of cloth that hangs from an ‘O’ ring in the ceiling of a birth room.
 Capable of holding more than 500 pounds, the sling supports the expecting mother in an upright position during labor.
 University of Minnesota Masonic Children’s Hospital was the first hospital in the state to offer this option for expecting moms.

 “It helps women feel empowered during labor because they’re not lying down.
-They’re upright playing an active role in delivery,” said University of Minnesota Health Nurse Midwife Carrie Neerland, MS, APRN, CNM.
+They’re upright playing an active role in delivery,” said University of Minnesota Health Nurse Midwife Carrie Neerland, PhD, APRN, CNM.
 “It increases a woman’s control and allows them to be more mobile.”

 "The freedom to move during labor is important to many women,” Jelinek said.
 “By moving the bed to the side of the room and utilizing the birth slings, yoga mats and birth balls, women have the option of being upright and moving through their labor.”

-Use of birthing slings is not recommended for all women.
+Use of labor slings is not recommended for all women.
 In order to employ the tool, women need to be healthy and capable of supporting their own weight during labor.
 Women with some high-risk pregnancy conditions, such as high blood pressure, may not be good candidates for the service, Jelinek said.